Back to School Sales Tax Holiday FAQs

 The statute exempts and specifically defines clothing, personal computers, and school supplies as follows:

 - “School supplies” - any item normally used by students in a standard classroom for educational purposes, including but not limited to, textbooks, notebooks, paper, writing instruments, crayons, art supplies, rulers, book bags, back packs, handheld calculators, graphing calculators, chalk, maps, and globes.
 The term shall not include watches, radios, CD players, headphones, sporting equipment, portable or desktop telephones, copiers or other office equipment, furniture, or fixtures.
-School supplies shall also include computer software having a taxable value of three hundred fifty dollars or less.
+The value of each school supply purchase is not to exceed $50.
+In addition, school supplies shall also include graphing calculators valued at $150 or less and computer software having a taxable value of $350 or less.

 - Art supplies